Sample Poultry Farming Business Plan Template

 1. Bad litter management

-You must have a place on your farm where you pack the birds’ feces.
+It would be best if you had a place on your farm where you pack the birds’ feces.
 This could be a hole at a distance or something similar.

-1. Assuming that all will be well, all the time or estimating that all layers will lay an egg every day
+1. Assuming that all will be well all the time or estimating that all layers will lay an egg every day

-I have explained this earlier
+I have explained this earlier.

 1. Underestimating Predators.